csswizardry/csswizardry.github.com/_posts/2019-03-04-cache-control-for-civilians.md

 We’ve talked a lot so far about revalidation: the process of the browser making the trip back to the server to check whether a fresher file might be available.
-On high latency connections, the duration of revalidation alone can be noticeable, and that time is simply dead time—until we’ve heard from the server, we can neither release a cached copy (`304`) or download the new file (`200`).
+On high latency connections, the duration of revalidation alone can be noticeable, and that time is simply dead time — until we’ve heard from the server, we can neither release a cached copy (`304`) or download the new file (`200`).

 What `stale-while-revalidate` provides is a grace period (defined by us) in